jiaherngtan/mini_project_ii/README.md

 ## Screenshots
 #### Landing page:
-* User can view movies by genre, and search for movies and casts through the top navigation bar.
+* Users can view movies by genre, and search for movies and casts through the top navigation bar.
-* User can view latest movies, popular movies, and top rated movies at one glance.
+* Users can view the latest movies, popular movies, and top-rated movies at one glance.
 <img width="1426" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/108dd70a-d4bc-4e64-b0ac-a7576ecd1206">

 #### Sign-up / Login page:
-* User can sign up a new account or login to their account.
+* Users can sign up for a new account or log in to their account.
-* User account is needed to access to some of the features of the application such as Watchlist creation, modification, and deletion; Review creation, modification, and deletion; Watchlist display, and sorting.
+* User account is needed to access some of the application's features such as Watchlist creation, modification, and deletion; Review creation, modification, and deletion; Watchlist display, and sorting.
 <img width="1425" alt="image" src="https://github.com/jiaherngtan/mini_project_ii/assets/87298876/48d10f93-d709-4528-8269-4bf8fbe22977">

 #### Movie details page: